aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 {{ range_to_expand | arista.avd.range_expand }}
 ```

+!!! note
-!!!
-Note this is not using the same range syntax as EOS for modular or break-out ports.
-On EOS `et1/1-2/4` gives you `et1/1, et1/2, et1/3, et1/4, et2/1, et2/2, et2/3, et2/4` on a fixed switch, but a different result on a modular switch depending on the module types.
-In AVD the same range would be `et1-2/1-4`
+    This isn't using the same range syntax as EOS for modular or break-out ports.
+For example, on EOS `et1/1-2/4` gives you `et1/1, et1/2, et1/3, et1/4, et2/1, et2/2, et2/3, et2/4` on a fixed switch, but a different result on a modular switch depending on the module types.
+In AVD, the same range would be `et1-2/1-4`.

 ## Plugin Tests

-Arista AVD provides built-in test plugins to help verify data efficiently in jinja2 templates
+Arista AVD provides built-in test plugins to help verify data efficiently in jinja2 templates.

 ### defined test

 The `arista.avd.defined` test will return `False` if the passed value is `Undefined` or `None`.
-Else it will return `True`.
-`arista.avd.defined` test also accepts an optional `test_value` argument to test if the value equals this.
-The optional `var_type` argument can be used to also test if the variable is of the expected type.
+Else it will return `True`. `arista.avd.defined` test also accepts an optional `test_value` argument to test if the value equals this.
+The optional `var_type` argument can also be used to test if the variable is of the expected type.

 Optionally the test can emit warnings or errors if the test fails.

-Compared to the builtin `is defined` test, this test will also test for `None` and can even test for a specific value and/or class.
+Compared to the builtin `is defined` test, this test will also test for `None` and can even test for a specific value or class.

 Syntax: